 PAL believes when a child respects a police officer on the ball field or in the gym, he or she will come to respect the laws that police officers enforce, therefore benefiting all.

-PAL’s primary philosophy of “Crime Prevention through Recreation” and “Mentoring and Leadership through Athletics” establishes and reiterates the PAL core values of fair play and good sportsmanship.
+PAL’s primary philosophy of “Crime Prevention through Recreation” and “Mentoring and Leadership through Athletics & Activities” establishes and reiterates the PAL core values of fair play and good sportsmanship.